Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Preliminaries

 where $a_t\sim \pi(\cdot|s_t)$.

 The action value function is defined as the return of policy $\pi$ starting from executing action $a$ in state $s$ as

 Then, the optimal policy can be directly derived as

 where $Q^*(s,a) = \max_{\pi}Q^\pi(s,a)$.
-Deep Q-learning~\citep{dqn} represents the Q-function $Q(s,a;\theta)$ with a neural network parameterized by $\theta$.
-During training, the transition tuples $(s,a,r,s^\prime)$ are stored in a pool of \textit{replay memory}.
-The parameters $\theta$ are updated by iteratively sampling a batch of transitions from the memory pool and minimizing the squared TD-error:
+Deep Q-learning~\citep{dqn} represents the Q-function $Q(s,a;\bm{\theta})$ with a neural network parameterized by $\bm{\theta}$.
+During training, the transition tuples $(s,a,r,s^\prime)$ are stored in a \textit{replay buffer}.
+The parameters $\bm{\theta}$ are updated by iteratively sampling a batch of transitions from the buffer and minimizing the squared temporal-difference error as

 where the target Q-values can be formulated as